-Pool attendants are responsible for keeping a close eye on all the users of a facility.
+Keeping an eye on the users, pool attendants are responsible for all those in the facility.
 They provide first aid as required, and rescue anyone who gets into difficulties.
 They are also the person responsible for enforcing all poolside rules.

 At many facilities the pool attendant will also be responsible for the safe and hygienic operation of the pool, including monitoring the levels of chemicals, heating and filtration, and overseeing routine maintenance of the pumps and equipment.
 Employers should, of course provide training in these tasks.

 Where the pool is part of larger fitness complex, it's quite common for the pool attendant's role to be combined with "dryside" activities, such as gym supervision.